Church of God in Christ, Mennonite: Technology

 Modern technologies like automobiles, telephone, and other modern conveniences are allowed.
 Television, radio, movies, musical instruments, and "the improper use of the internet" is not allowed.
 The Church of God in Christ Mennonite encourages members to install special software, purported to be a pornography filter, developed by the technology committee on any internet connected devices.
-This software blocks access to social media as well as many websites that church leadership finds objectionable.
+This software blocks access to social media as well as many websites that christians find objectionable.
 It can, if wanted, be set up so that if the app is disabled, a notification will be sent to a third party stating that the application is not active.

 Ministers and church organization

 Ministers are chosen from within the own ranks and formal training is not required.
 There are only two positions of office in the church and only men are eligible.
 Ministers and deacons from each congregation are chosen by the local membership by first asking a series of questions regarding a need for more staff, whether there is a gift for the position, and whether the members feel that it is the right time to elect a staff member.
 These questions are by show of hands and only if they all pass with a significant majority does a secret ballot vote take place.
 The vote is one ballot per member and there is no nomination process.
 The ballots are counted by the ministers already in office and, if a high enough percentage of the congregation votes for the same individual, he is elected.
 The percentages needed for a successful election or total number of votes cast for each candidate are not public knowledge.
 There are no salaried ministers and they seldom use prepared notes, but rather preach extemporaneously.

-A General Conference made up of ministers, deacons, and other delegates meets every seven years (more often if necessary) for decision-making.
+A General Conference made up of ministers, deacons, delegates and members meets every seven years (more often if necessary) for decision-making.
 An annual meeting is held yearly to provide a formal meeting for all business and corporate activities.
 The General Conference and Annual meeting is open to any members to attend.
 Matters at the General Conference are voted on by all members present.
 At each annual meeting a minister's and deacon's meeting is also held to discuss matters pertaining to spiritual life and practical issues and is sometimes, but not always a closed meeting to lay members.